SirSaleh/celery-daemonizer/README.md

 sh start.sh <options>
 ```

-**Note**: start.sh need the root access.
+**Note**: `start.sh` needs the root access.
 So you if you are not using the root user, you will probably need to use
 `sudo`.

 ## list of options